 regarding Google Cloud services.

 Google is committed to maintaining and expanding our compliance portfolio.
-The Data Processing and Security Terms (DPST) document defines our commitment to maintaining our ISO 27001, 27017, and 27018 certifications and to updating our SOC 2 and SOC 3 reports every 12 months.
+The Cloud Data Processing Addendum (CDPA) document defines our commitment to maintaining our ISO 27001, 27017, and 27018 certifications and to updating our SOC 2 and SOC 3 reports every 12 months.

 The DPST document also outlines the access controls that are in place to limit access by Google support engineers to customers' environments, and it describes our rigorous logging and approval process.